+6. The descent rate is not critical, but should in general not exceed 20 msw/min.

-6. The Ascent Rate is 10 m/min.
+7. The Ascent Rate is 10 m/min.
 This rate of ascent applies to surface ascents (no-stop dives) as well as ascents from the bottom to the first decompression stop.
 The same rate shall be applied for the ascent between the shallower stops.
 A no-stop (or no-decompression) dive is defined as a dive that does not require any decompression stops.
 The time for ascent to the first decompression stop should not be included in the decompression time listed for that stop in the table.
 Whenever the actual ascent rate has been too slow one should definitely not increase the ascent rate to ‘catch up’ during final ascent.
 The time from one stop to the next should be about one minute.
 When the time at 3 m is up the mandatory decompression has been completed and the diver ascends to the surface.
 Note that a proper ascent rate constitutes an integral part of a proper decompression schedule.
 A careless, rapid ascent may cause the same kind of problems as omitted decompression time at mandatory stops.
 If the time for ascent to the first stop is delayed by more than one minute relative to the prescribed time, the extra time should be added to the bottom time and decompression be adjusted according to this longer bottom time.